Saartje87/pbjs-0.6/docs/PB-$.md

 ### remove

-Remove element from document and removes cached entries.
+Remove every element in the set.

+> Will clear internal cache etc..

 ###### Signature
 ```javascript